Columbia Encyclopedia

 500 results found

 (Encyclopedia)May Day, first day of May.
 Its celebration probably originated in the spring fertility festivals of India and Egypt.
 The festival of the Roman goddess of spring, Flora, was celebrated from Apr.
-28 to ...Dominion Day
+28 to ...Armistice Day

-(Encyclopedia)Dominion Day: see Canada Day.Columbus Day
+(Encyclopedia)Dominion Day: see Canada Day.Valentine's Day

 - Earth and the Environment +-